K0rgana/web-advcd/README.md

 ### Pokemon component

-For the Pokemon component we will create a form that will submit pokemons and a table that will show every user's pokemon.
+For the Pokemon component we will create a form that will submit an new Pokemon and a table that will show every user's Pokemon.
 Follow the steps:

 1. Create a new file in the `components` folder with the name `Pokemon.js`
-1. Write a basic react component structure, should be a function that return a html code
+1. Write a basic React component structure, should be a function that return a HTML code
-1. Add html form that contains `name`, `number`, `level` inputs and a submit `button` inside the `return`
+1. Add HTML form that contains `name`, `number`, `level` inputs and a submit `button` inside the `return`
 1. Should look like this:

    ```js